-11 Registry operator must notify market administrator of alleged breach
+11 Registry operator or allocation agent must notify market administrator of alleged breach

-- (1) If the registry operator believes, on reasonable grounds, that any other participant has breached the rules, then the registry operator must notify the market administrator of the alleged breach as soon as possible. - (2) The notice must be in writing and must specify - (a) the participant that is alleged to have breached the rules; and - (b) the rule allegedly breached; and - (c) the circumstances relating to the alleged breach; and - (d) the date and time on which the alleged breach occurred. - (3) The registry operator may include notices under subclause (2) in regular reports to the market administrator as agreed between the registry operator and the market administrator.
+- (1) If the registry operator or allocation agent believes, on reasonable grounds, that any other participant has breached the rules, then the registry operator or allocation agent must notify the market administrator of the alleged breach as soon as possible. - (2) The notice must be in writing and must specify - (a) the participant that is alleged to have breached the rules; and - (b) the rule allegedly breached; and - (c) the circumstances relating to the alleged breach; and - (d) the date and time on which the alleged breach occurred. - (3) The registry operator or allocation agent may include notices under subclause (2) in regular reports to the market administrator as agreed between the registry operator or allocation agent and the market administrator. - (4) If during the course of an audit carried out under Part 4 of the Gas (Downstream Reconciliation) Rules 2008, the auditor determines that there may have been an alleged breach of those rules, then the auditor must notify the market administrator of that alleged breach at the same time as it provides the final audit report to the industry body.